MuesliSwapTeam/muesliswap-token-verification/README.md

 To account for processing each verification manually and to prevent people from spamming requests we require a verification fee of **50 ADA**.

 ## How can I get verified?
+You need to submit a pull request to this repository.
+If you don't know how to do that, no problem!
+Please continue reading the next sections and follow our [tutorial](#tutorial) at the end.

-Submit a Pull Request to this repository that that adds three things:
+Your pull request needs to add three things:

 📄 A correct JSON token description in the [tokens](tokens) folder
 🖼️ An image for the token in the [images](images) folder.